HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/troubleshooting/message_codes.md

 -   `0001` is the unique message number.
 -   `E` is the message type which means error.

-During the last session, you clicked Start Configuration and the configuration was running automatically.
-To return to the automatic process, click Resume Configuration.
-Otherwise, click Cancel to run each remaining step manually.
+Clicking **Start Configuration** runs the configuration  automatically.
+To return to the automatic process, click **Resume Configuration**.
+Otherwise, click **Cancel** to run each remaining step manually.